 ABOUT PROJECT CONSENT

-In June of 2014, Project Consent began as a simple statement to open up discussion of a consent-based culture, as opposed to a culture where rape victims are stigmatized and sexual assault is swept under the rug.
+In June of 2014, Project Consent began as a simple statement to support survivors of sexual assault.
 As more and more people started to follow the movement, Project Consent established itself as an advocate of a future in which rape culture no longer exists to belittle survivors and liken assault to a joke.
 For the year that Project Consent has been up and running, we have expanded to a flourishing platform with a global outreach to promote consent in every community.
 By providing an supportive platform for survivors and listeners alike, we aim to dismantle the harmful motion that sexual assault should ever be accepted and affirm that consent should never be assumed or owed.

 Through the collective voices of activists all over the world, Project Consent has banded together to provide a safe space where we can all rewrite a better narrative for generations to come.
 Join in our movement today!

 WHAT IS RAPE CULTURE?

 At Project Consent, we define rape culture as the global epidemic in which sexual assault is trivialized or belittled.
 As comedian Gaby Dunn said it best, "[Rape culture] is a collection of micro-aggressions that lead up to the normalization of sexual assault."
 Examples of rape culture can be seen in popular culture, in which rape is often sexualized or written off in entertainment.
 They can also be found in ingrained values, such as "She was asking for it!" and "Men can't be raped."
 At Project Consent, we believe that it's the small things that are the most pervasive and that allow sexual assault to bypass without any serious repercussions.
 Rather than accepting this way of thinking, we advocate a better future in which sexual assault is condemned without a second thought.